Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Related Work

-In spite of the wide range of models and GANs variants proposed for medical imaging problems, most of them only focus on generating 2D images, disregarding the 3D anatomical structure.
+Despite the wide range of models and {GAN} variants proposed for medical imaging problems, most of them only focus on generating 2D images, disregarding the 3D anatomical structure.
 Only a few attempts have been made to generate 3D images.
-Leveraging an $\alpha$-GAN, \cite{ref:3dvae} utilizes both the varitional autoencoder (VAE) and GAN to generate 3D synthetic brain MRI images.
-The paper \cite{ref:3DStylePET} proposes a segmentation guided style-based generative adversarial network (SGSGAN) for the synthesis of full-dose PET images, where a style-based generator is directly used for style modulation.
-By extending StyleGAN2's 2D convolutions to 3D convolutions, \cite{ref:3dstylegan} proposes 3D-StyleGAN to generate 3D brain MRI images.
-Since the above methods lift 2D GANs models to 3D in a straightforward manner, the number of parameters increases significantly, making it challenging to train the model effectively.
-As a result, we propose in this paper both effective training strategies and efficient model architectures to generate 3D medical images using 3D GANs.
+Leveraging an $\alpha$-GAN, \cite{ref:3dvae} utilizes the variational autoencoder (VAE) and GAN to generate 3D synthetic brain MRI images. \cite{ref:3DStylePET} {proposed} a segmentation-guided style-based generative adversarial network (SGSGAN) for synthesizing full-dose PET images, where a style-based generator is directly used for style modulation. \cite{ref:HSPN} proposed a hierarchical shape-perception network (HSPN) for 3D brain reconstruction (point cloud) from a single incomplete image.
+In contrast, our method generates 3D medical images with only random variables as input.
+By extending StyleGAN2's 2D convolutions to 3D convolutions, \cite{ref:3dstylegan} {used} 3D-StyleGAN to generate 3D brain MRI images.
+A comprehensive review of the usage of GANs in 3D data can be found in \cite{ref:3d_review}.
+Since most existing methods lift 2D GANs models to 3D in a straightforward manner, the number of parameters increases significantly, making it challenging to train the model effectively.
+In this paper, we propose both effective training strategies and efficient model architectures to generate 3D medical images using 3D GANs.